rage/java-programming/data/index.md

 Welcome to the University of Helsinki’s massive open online course (MOOC) on programming!
 This is an updated version of our popular course Object-Oriented Programming with Java.

 Please note, that this is a *legacy course*.
 It is no longer possible to gain ECTS credits for completing the course.
 The course content is also no longer updated or maintained.
-You can find our current Python course at [https://mooc.fi](https://programming-24.mooc.fi/)
+You can find our current Python course [here](https://programming-24.mooc.fi/)

 During this course, you will learn the basics of computer programming, along with algorithms and object-oriented programming through the Java programming language.
 The course includes comprehensive materials and plenty of programming exercises - all of which are tested using our automatic testing service Test My Code.